tfdsoft/famidash/MUSIC/README.txt

 To add / edit music, edit MODULES/MODULES/music_master.dnm in Dn-FamiTracker 0.5.0.2; it's also possible to add music via FamiStudio >= 4.4.2 in the MODULES/MODULES/music_master.fms file.

 When adding / editing anything in the modules, add it to the changelog and describe it in exact detail.
-If you edited something and didn't add it to the changelog, @alexmush will personally shit your pants.
+If you edited something and didn't add it to the changelog, one of the music maintainers will personally shit your pants.

 IT IS NOT RECOMMENDED FOR 2 PEOPLE TO WORK SIMULTANEOUSLY ON THE .dnm, SINCE MERGING THAT IS ONE HELL OF A HASSLE.